 After a very wet winter, my family and I were recently determined to find some sun.
-We headed to the deserts of Southern California, which recently exploded in a “Super Bloom” of wildflower blossoms.
+We headed to Joshua Tree and the deserts of Southern California, which recently exploded in a “Super Bloom” of wildflower blossoms.

 The bloom is so super you can apparently see it from space.
 We just wanted to see it from our camper van.

 Joshua Tree National Park has nine campgrounds that are mostly first-come, first-served.
 However two of the campgrounds, Black Rock and Indian Cove, accept reservations from October through May.

 We were able to get a reservation at Indian Cove by reserving in January.
 We found it to be a lovely campground with plenty of climbing rocks to entertain the kids.
 The only down side to Indian Cove is that it isn’t in the main park.
 To access most of the hikes and sites of interest, you’ll need to get in your camper van.
 In our case, we were traveling in the Grand Ronde.